Opinion | Democrats have Republicans on the back foot. Now they must keep pushing.

 Those flimsy complaints aside, Cassidy and Barrasso fell back on exploitative talking points: “This coronavirus relief bill was not supposed to be about $1,400 checks to illegal immigrants or $1,400 checks to felons who are behind bars,” Barrasso complained.
 Cassidy also warned of “$1.9 billion to give stimulus checks to inmates.”
 Setting aside the fact that the money will provide crucial assistance for the families of the incarcerated, the two senators left out that previous stimulus packages from last March and December both included checks for prisoners.
 Republicans, including Cassidy and Barrasso, backed both.

 But it seems not even conservatives really expect these attacks to work.
 Right-wing media has largely eschewed the stimulus bill, turning instead to the border crisis and painting it as the first big scandal of the Biden presidency.
-On Fox Business’s “Sunday Morning Futures,” host Maria Bartiromo interviewed Gov. Greg Abbott (R-Tex.) and Sen. John Cornyn (R-Tex.) on the border crisis, with barely a question on the stimulus bill.
+On Fox News’s “Sunday Morning Futures,” host Maria Bartiromo interviewed Gov. Greg Abbott (R-Tex.) and Sen. John Cornyn (R-Tex.) on the border crisis, with barely a question on the stimulus bill.
 Cornyn claimed Biden was “sending the signal that the border is open,” while Abbott said the White Houseis “putting our Border Patrol agents in harm’s way,” among other lurid accusations.
 But the fact that Bartiromo and her ilk have largely ceded the stimulus fight says all anyone needs to know about which party has the upper hand.

 But Democrats can’t rest on their laurels.
 Whether the stimulus ends up helping Biden and the Democrats in next fall’s midterms remains an open question.
 Twenty months is an eon in politics.
 President Barack Obama’s 2009 stimulus package didn’t save Democrats from a Republican wave the following year.

-Note: This article has been updated to reflect that “Sunday Morning Futures” appears on Fox News.